 About ERA

-ERA is the newest project by Phil Balagtas, founder of the Design Futures Initiative, Speculative Futures Global network and PRIMER conference. in 2021, Phil left the Design Futures Initiative to continue his work in education and consulting on Futures Thinking.
-In 2023, Phil moved to Barcelona.
+ERA is a project by designer and futurist, Phil Balagtas, founder of the Design Futures Initiative (now inactive), Speculative Futures Global network and PRIMER conference. in 2021, Phil left the Design Futures Initiative to continue his work in education and consulting on Futures Thinking.
+In 2023, he moved to Barcelona.
 Eager to continue creating futures experiences, building communities and activating hearts and minds about critical future topics, he began exploring how to bring more immersive and experiential models into futures discussions.
 Inspired by immersive theatre and interactive, participatory experiences.
 He sought to bring these interaction and theatrical devices into the futures space.

 In 2022, Phil convened several artists, designers and futurists to begin discussions about how to create such an event in Barcelona, Spain.
 He commissioned the first artists and brought them together to determine how, when and where to hold such an event.
 Each artist and design group was specifically chosen for their expertise in Design Fiction, Food futures, Food art, and Futures Thinking to provide a wide variety of perspectives, research and experiences.
 Originally conceived as a multi-day experiential event with multiple installations and modes, it was scaled back due to financial and logistical challenges.
 Espai Puntal, a sustainable Catalan restaurant in El Born district of Barcelona became the first partner and venue for the experience.